Aaron-Bopp/TIM/40_Evergreens/ADHD is primarily an executive function disorder.md

 #### [[ADHD is primarily an executive function disorder]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-See [[How ADHD effects concentration]] to understand why lack of attention is not at the core of making ADHD disabilitating.
+See [[ADHD is not a lack of attention it is a misplacement of attention]] to understand why lack of attention is not at the core of making ADHD disabilitating.
 The lack of executive function is far more powerful to this affect.

 ### <hr class="footnote"/>